Victor Rojas

-Victor Manuel Rojas (born February 3, 1968) is an American baseball executive and former broadcaster.
-He currently serves as the president and general manager of the Frisco RoughRiders.
-Rojas is best known for his time with the Los Angeles Angels as their play-by-play broadcaster from 2010–2020.
+Victor Manuel Rojas (born February 3, 1968) is an American broadcaster, current college baseball coach, and former baseball executive.
+He formerly served as general manager of the Newark Bears prior to embarking on his MLB broadcasting career and later as president and general manager of the Frisco RoughRiders.
+Rojas is best known for his time with the Los Angeles Angels as their play-by-play broadcaster from 2010 to 2020.

 Playing career

 Rojas is the son of former major-league player and manager Cookie Rojas.
 Born in Miami, Florida and raised in Overland Park, Kansas, Rojas graduated from Blue Valley High School and later attended and played college baseball as a pitcher at Piedmont College (1988) Demorest, Georgia.
 Rojas played college baseball as a pitcher and catcher at the College of the Desert in Palm Desert, California, and Lewis-Clark State College in Lewiston, Idaho.
 He pitched in the California Angels minor league system in the early 1990s.

 Coaching career

 He was a member of the Florida Marlins baseball staff in 1993 serving as the bullpen catcher during the inaugural season.
 He was the pitching coach for the Rio Grande Valley White Wings of the independent Texas–Louisiana League in 1994.

+Rojas was hired as Assistant Head Baseball Coach and Recruiting Coordinator for Ottawa University in Surprise, Arizona in August of 2024.
+Rojas oversees the offense and catchers for the entire program.

+In May of 2025, Rojas was named Head Baseball Coach at Hastings College.